ostinelli/gin.io/docs/application_files.md

 ```

-The three Zebra parameters that can be specified in every environment are:
+The three Gin parameters that can be specified in every environment are:

 * `code_cache`: whether to cache code or not.
 If set to `false`, the code will reload on every page request.
 This is to be used for development purposes only, as it has a considerable performance impact.
 Set this to `true` on production environments.
 This value defaults to `false` for the `development` environment, to `true` for all the other environments.
 * `port`: the port to be used by `nginx`.
 This value default to `7200` for the `development` environment, to `7201` for the `test` environment and to `80` for all of the other environments (including `production`).
 * `expose_api_console`: if set to `true`, expose the [API Console](/docs/api_console.html).
 Defaults to `true` for the `development` environment, to `false` for all of the other environments.

 You may also specify your own custom settings in here.
-All of the setting parameters specified in this file will be available inside your application: `Zebra.settings` will return the ones that correspond to the environment you are running the server in.
+All of the setting parameters specified in this file will be available inside your application: `Gin.settings` will return the ones that correspond to the environment you are running the server in.
-For example, `Zebra.settings.port` returns the port the server is running on.
+For example, `Gin.settings.port` returns the port the server is running on.

 ###### ./config/initializers